 Electronic Device and Network Use

-BRIC recognizes the value of computer and other electronic resources to improve student learning and enhance the administration and operation of its schools, and member districts.
-BRIC expects the responsible use of computers, cell phones, computer networks, including the internet, and other electronic resources in support of the mission and goals of BRIC and its member districts.
+BRIC recognizes the value of computer and other electronic resources to improve student learning and enhance the quality of special education services in our member districts.
+BRIC expects the responsible use of computers, cell phones, computer networks, including the internet, and other electronic resources in support of the mission and goals of BRIC and our member districts.
 BRIC reserves the right to randomly and periodically check the usage of BRIC issued electronic devices.

 Social Media

-All BRIC staff are representing the Bemidji Regional Interdistrict Council and their district of assignment at all times and need to be mindful of social media content.
-Staff are strongly discouraged from using personal devices to communicate educational information (ie. cell phones, Facebook, iPads, Snapchat, Twitter, Instagram, etc…) or responding to communications received through social media.
+All BRIC staff are representing the Bemidji Regional Interdistrict Council and their district of assignment at all times and therefore need to be mindful of social media content.
+Staff will refrain from communicating educational information using social media platforms (i.e., Facebook, Snapchat, Twitter, Instagram, etc…).

 Mandated Reporting